jasonsikes/Teapot/README.md

 ## A note about the bunny:

-Stanford provides a bunny model at several different resolutions.
+[Stanford provides a bunny model](https://graphics.stanford.edu/data/3Dscanrep/) at several different resolutions.
 I don't know how or why, but the bunny model is not "closed".
 I manually closed up the bunny model.
 (Naturally, I chose the bunny with the lowest triangle count).
-This was necessary in order to use the Winged Edge data structure for surface subdivision.
+This was necessary in order to use the Winged Edge data structure for surface subdivision in [MeshViewer](https://github.com/jasonsikes/MeshViewer).

 And that is why the bunny looks so rough.